wp-e-commerce/WP-e-Commerce/readme.txt

 == Changelog ==
+= 3.8.8.1 =
+* Fix: CSV import not working in 3.8.8.
+* Fix: Category page display setting does not override default Presentation settings.
+* Fix: Clicking All/None in Category target market settings doesn't work.
+* Fix: Non-SSL stylesheet is loaded even when force SSL for checkout page is on.
+* Fix: PHP Warning and Notice in sales log page.
+* Fix: PayPal currency converter is wrong.
+* Fix: Sales logs are not displayed for some installations.
+* Fix: Sales logs page sometimes display empty customers' names.
+* Fix: Saving payment gateway settings erase Shipping settings.
+* Fix: Sometimes clicking Save doesn't save tracking ID on sales log page.

 = 3.8.8 =
 * New: Actions for bulk actions on sales page: wpsc_sales_log_process_bulk_action, wpsc_sales_log_extra_tablenav
 * New: Allow variation checkboxes to be collapsed & expanded without having to tick the variation set checkbox itself.